 For example, compared to vinyl siding, wood siding requires more maintenance but offers a natural charm, engineered wood offers the appearance of natural wood without the high price tag but is still prone to water damage, and fiber cement composite offers more water resistance than wood but comes at a higher price.

-If you’ve made your choice and are ready to get into contact with a professional to have your siding installed, you should contact several local siding contractors to compare quotes and get the job done right.
+If you’ve made your choice and are ready to contact with a professional to have your siding installed, you should contact several local siding contractors to compare quotes and get the job done right.
 An incorrect aluminum or vinyl siding DIY installation can result in costly water damage repairs, so unless you’re confident in your ability to install the siding yourself, don’t attempt to do it yourself.